-The possession or use of illegal, lethal, or dangerous weapons on the College premises is strictly prohibited.
-Illegal, lethal, or dangerous weapons include, but are not limited to:

-• Firearms:

-- Ammunition;

-- Spear guns;

-- Explosives; and,

-- Dangerous Substances;

-- Replica firearms (including, pellet guns, airsoft guns, water guns, and toy guns)

-Any person found in violation of this policy may be subject to all applicable state and federal laws, University/College policy, and the Student Conduct Code.
-Should you suspect or discover someone on campus in possession of a weapon, contact the Campus Security Office immediately.
+Illegal or unauthorized possession of firearms, explosives, other weapons, or dangerous chemicals on Kapi'olani Community College's premises or use of any such item, even if legally possessed, in a manner that harms, threatens or causes fear to others is strictly prohibited.
+Illegal and dangerous weapons include, but are not limited to, firearms, ammunition, spear guns, explosives, tasers, and dangerous substances.
+Since 2003, public displays of any type of "replica" firearm have been illegal; this includes pellet, air, water, and toy guns.
+Any person found in violation may be subject to all applicable state and federal laws as well as all applicable policies, which includes but is not limited to the Student Conduct Code.
+Should you suspect or discover someone on campus in possession of a weapon, contact Campus Security immediately.